TerrenceHung/CSCD27-F16/assignments/03/README.md

 ### Challenge 4 [15 points]: File-based shellcode

 The command-line argument to challenge #4 names a file to be read.
-The file contains a 32-bit unsigned integer value N, followed by N 32-bit integer values.
-Your goal is to create a data file in this format that leads to a root shell, using the provided shellcode.
+This file is a list of short words (less than 12 characters).
+Your attack will create a file that causes the program to create a backdoor.

 - Compile: `gcc challenge4.c -o challenge4 -fno-stack-protector -m32 -z execstack`
 - Attack: `./challenge4 <(python attack4.py)`

 ### Challenge 5 [20 bonus points]: Shellcode in a no-execute stack environment

 An important defense against buffer overflows is use of a hardware/OS feature that flags the stack address space as non-executable.
 The processor will not execute any instructions that are stored on the stack.
-You can still use buffer-overflow tactics, such as overflowing variable storage space and modifying a return address, but you'll have to find a new mechanism for obtaining a root shell.
+You can still use buffer-overflow tactics, such as overflowing variable storage space and modifying a return address, but you'll have to find a new mechanism for creating a backdoor.

 - Compile: `gcc challenge5.c -o challenge5 -m32`
 - Attack: `./challenge5 $(python attack5.py)`